cardiffinc/react-login-alpha/README.md

 - the frontend and a simple auth setup is deployed as a [demo](https://sjoshuadarth-react-login-alpha.netlify.app).

 ## Develop
-- Feel free to use adapt the project.
+- Feel free to use or adapt the project.
 You can locally test out by following the below instruction(s).
 - Make sure node is installed on your device.

 ### `npm install`